 - Depraved Bisexual: Boyd clearly shows interest in women via the stripper, but gives Kyle The Big Damn Kiss mid-way through the film during his speech about love.

 - Desecrating the Dead: Though only for pragmatic reasons; Boyd uses a chainsaw to cut up the bodies of the stripper and the security guard in the hotel bathroom.
 This makes it easier to transport the bodies to the desert where they are buried.
 Adam is particularly upset by this, as he notes that in the Jewish faith, a body should be buried intact and there is a chance of the bodies in question being Jewish.

 - Deus Angst Machina: The whole damn movie, starting with the bachelor party in Vegas.

 - Downer Ending: Kyle, Charles, and Kyle's dog become disabled from a car accident after burying Boyd's body in the desert.
 Laura is forced to look after them, along with Adam's bratty kids.
-This causes her to run out into the street and scream and cry.
-That last bit also double as a Crowning Moment of Funny.
+This causes her to be Driven to Madness at the result.

 - Murder Is the Best Solution: Very Bad Things is "This Trope: The Movie".